ARASHI RIKAN III

 Career:

 1812 ~ 1830: born in Kyôto.
-His father is a travelling actor.
-He starts his career in his father's troupe. he becomes disciple of the actor Onoe Tamizô II at an unknown date, becomes wakaonnagata and receives the name of Onoe Wasaburô.
+His father was a travelling actor.
+He started his career in his father's troupe. he became disciple of the actor Onoe Tamizô II at an unknown date, became wakaonnagata and received the name of Onoe Wasaburô.

-9th lunar month of 1830: Wasaburô plays in Kyôto at the Kitagawa no Shibai the roles of Hatsuhana and Kuzu-no-Ha in the dramas "Hakone Reigen Izari no Adauchi" and "Ashiya Dôman Ôuchi Kagami".
+9th lunar month of 1830: Wasaburô played in Kyôto at the Kitagawa no Shibai the roles of Hatsuhana and Kuzu-no-Ha in the dramas "Hakone Reigen Izari no Adauchi" and "Ashiya Dôman Ôuchi Kagami".

-Fall/Winter 1830: he is spotted by the star Arashi Rikan II, who welcomes him as a disciple and gives him the name of Arashi Tokusaburô III.
+Winter 1830/1831: he was spotted by the star Arashi Rikan II, who welcomed him as a disciple.

-2nd lunar month of 1831: Tokusaburô produces in the same theater the drama "Sumidagawa Gonichi no Omokage".
+2nd lunar month of 1831: Tokusaburô produced in the same theater the drama "Sumidagawa Gonichi no Omokage".

 3rd lunar month of 1831: tour in Ise with Arashi Rikan II.

-11th lunar month of 1832: Tokusaburô goes back to Kyôto and plays the role of la courtesan Musashi in the drama "Katakiuchi Ganryûjima".
+11th lunar month of 1832: Tokusaburô went back to Kyôto and played the role of la courtesan Musashi in the drama "Katakiuchi Ganryûjima".

-1st lunar month of 1833: Tokusaburô's rank in the Kamigata hyôbanki, wakaonnagata section, is jô-jô-(shiro)kichi (superior - superior - (white) excellent).
+1st lunar month of 1833: Tokusaburô's rank in the Kamigata hyôbanki, wakaonnagata section, was jô-jô-(shiro)kichi (superior - superior - (white) excellent) [visual].

-11th lunar month of 1834: Arashi Tokusaburô III takes the name of Arashi Kicchô.
+11th lunar month of 1834: Arashi Tokusaburô III took the name of Arashi Kicchô I in Kyôto at the Minamigawa no Shibai.

-6th lunar month of 1837: his master Arashi Rikan II dies; Arashi Kicchô takes back the name of Arashi Tokusaburô III.
+1st lunar month of 1835: he took back the name of Arashi Tokusaburô III.

-8th lunar month of 1838: Tokusaburô goes to Edo and plays at the Ichimuraza in the drama "Koi no Nadanebiki no Tomozuna".
+8th lunar month of 1838: Tokusaburô went to Edo and played at the Ichimuraza in the drama "Koi no Nadanebiki no Tomozuna".

-1st lunar month of 1839: Tokusaburô goes back to Ôsaka and plays at the Ônishi no Shibai the roles of Sakuragi, Oritsu, Oyana and Komurasaki in the drama "Keisei Fukama-ga-Fuchi".
+1st lunar month of 1839: Tokusaburô went back to Ôsaka and played at the Ônishi no Shibai the roles of Sakuragi, Oritsu, Oyana and Komurasaki in the drama "Keisei Fukama-ga-Fuchi".

-11th lunar month of 1843: Arashi Tokusaburô III takes the name of Arashi Rikan III at the Ônishi no Shibai.
+11th lunar month of 1843: Arashi Tokusaburô III finally took the name of Arashi Rikan III at the Ônishi no Shibai.

-9th lunar month of 1845: Rikan plays at the Naka no Shibai the roles of Sôma Tarô, Kuzu-no-Ha and Kambei in the drama "Yomeiri Shinoda Zuma".
+9th lunar month of 1845: Rikan played at the Naka no Shibai the roles of Sôma Tarô, Kuzu-no-Ha and Kanbei in the drama "Yomeiri Shinoda-zuma".

-1st lunar month of 1846: Rikan plays the roles of Masakiyo and the yakko Yadahei in the drama "Keisei Hama no Masago", which is produced by the zamoto Ichikawa Yonezô IV at the Naka no Shibai and celebrates the shûmei of Mimasu Daigorô IV.
+1st lunar month of 1846: Rikan played the roles of Masakiyo and the yakko Yadahei in the drama "Keisei Hama no Masago", which was produced by the zamoto Ichikawa Yonezô IV at the Naka no Shibai and celebrated the shûmei of Mimasu Daigorô IV.

-3rd lunar month of 1847: Rikan plays at the Naka no Shibai the difficult role of Sodehagi in the drama "Ôshû Adachi-ga-Hara"; his stage partners are Mimasu Daigorô IV (Abe no Sadatô), Kataoka Ichizô I (Abe no Munetô), Jitsukawa Enzaburô I (Minamoto no Yoshiie) and Arashi Wasaburô II (Okimi).
+3rd lunar month of 1847: Rikan played at the Naka no Shibai the difficult role of Sodehagi in the drama "Ôshû Adachi-ga-Hara"; his stage partners were Mimasu Daigorô IV (Abe no Sadatô), Kataoka Ichizô I (Abe no Munetô), Jitsukawa Enzaburô I (Minamoto no Yoshiie) and Arashi Wasaburô II (Okimi).

-5th lunar month of 1847: Rikan plays at the Wakadayû no Shibai (Ôsaka) the role of Danshichi dans the sewamono "Natsu Matsuri Naniwa Kagami"; his stage partners are Arashi Kichisaburô III (Tokubei) and Ichikawa Shikô II (Sabu).
+5th lunar month of 1847: Rikan played at the Wakadayû no Shibai (Ôsaka) the role of Danshichi dans the sewamono "Natsu Matsuri Naniwa Kagami"; his stage partners were Arashi Kichisaburô III (Tokubê) and Ichikawa Shikô III (Sabu).

-1st lunar month of 1848: Rikan's rank in the Kamigata hyôbanki, Hanagata Sampukutsui section ("A trio of young stars"), is jô-jô-kichi (superior - superior - excellent).
-The two others actors in this trio are Kataoka Gadô II and Jitsukawa Enzaburô I.
+1st lunar month of 1848: Rikan's rank in the Kamigata hyôbanki, Hanagata Sanpukutsui section ('A trio of young stars'), was jô-jô-kichi (superior - superior - excellent); the two others actors in this trio were Kataoka Gadô II and Jitsukawa Enzaburô I.

-5th lunar month of 1848: short stay in Kyôto; Rikan plays at the Minamigawa no Shibai the role of Tomohei in the drama "Hikosan Gongen Chikai no Sukedachi".
+5th lunar month of 1848: short stay in Kyôto; Rikan played at the Minamigawa no Shibai the role of Tomohei in the drama "Hikosan Gongen Chikai no Sukedachi".

 1849: tour in Ise (Naka-no-Jizô no Shibai) and Nagoya (Seijuin no Shibai).

-1st lunar month of 1852: Rikan's rank in the Edo hyôbanki, tachiyaku section, is hakushi-jô-jô-kichi (almost unique - superior - superior - excellent).
-He is also the kanjiku for tachiyaku actors.
+1st lunar month of 1852: Rikan's rank in the Edo hyôbanki, tachiyaku section, was (shiro)itaru-jô-jô-kichi ((white) unique - superior - superior - excellent).
+He was also the kanjiku for tachiyaku actors.

-7th lunar month of 1852: premiere at the Kawarazakiza of Kawatake Shinshichi II's drama "Jiraiya Gôketsu Monogatari"; Rikan plays the roles of Orochimaru and Takasago Yûminosuke [casting].
+7th lunar month of 1852: premiere at the Kawarasakiza of Kawatake Shinshichi II's drama "Jiraiya Gôketsu Monogatari"; Rikan played the roles of Orochimaru and Takasago Yûminosuke [casting].

-1st lunar month of 1854: Rikan's rank in the Edo hyôbanki, tachiyaku section, is shi-jô-jô-kichi (unique - superior - superior - excellent).
-He is also the kanjiku for tachiyaku actors.
+1st lunar month of 1854: Rikan's rank in the Edo hyôbanki, tachiyaku section, was itaru-jô-jô-kichi (unique - superior - superior - excellent).
+He was also the kanjiku for tachiyaku actors.

-3rd lunar month of 1854: premiere at the Kawarazakiza of Kawatake Shinshichi II's drama "Miyakodori Nagare no Shiranami"; Rikan plays the role of Katsushika Jûemon [casting].
+3rd lunar month of 1854: premiere at the Kawarasakiza of Kawatake Shinshichi II's drama "Miyakodori Nagare no Shiranami"; Rikan played the role of Katsushika Jûemon [casting].

-1st lunar month of 1856: Rikan's rank in the Kamigata hyôbanki, tachiyaku section, is shi-jô-jô-kichi (unique - superior - superior - excellent).
-He is also the kanjiku for tachiyaku actors and becomes zagashira at the Kado no Shibai, playing the roles of Princess Wakana, Akishino and Namiroku in the drama "Keisei Shiranui Monogatari".
+1st lunar month of 1856: Rikan's rank in the Kamigata hyôbanki, tachiyaku section, was itaru-jô-jô-kichi (unique - superior - superior - excellent).
+He was also the kanjiku for tachiyaku actors and became zagashira at the Kado no Shibai, playing the roles of Princess Wakana, Akishino and Namiroku in the drama "Keisei Shiranui Monogatari".

-3rd lunar month of 1856: Rikan plays at the Kado no Shibai the roles of Soga no Iruka and Omiwa in the drama "Imoseyama Onna Teikin".
+3rd lunar month of 1856: Rikan played at the Kado no Shibai the roles of Soga no Iruka and Omiwa in the drama "Imoseyama Onna Teikin".

-5th lunar month of 1856: Rikan plays at the Sakai no Shibai the roles of Sodehagi and Abe no Sadatô in the drama "Ôshû Adachi-ga-Hara" (the role of Abe no Munetô is played by Kataoka Ichizô I).
-He also plays the role of Satsuma Gengobei in Namiki Gohei I's drama "Godairiki Koi no Fûjime"; his stage partners are Kataoka Ichizô I (Sasano Sangobei), Nakamura Karoku I (Tomitaya Oichi) and Arashi San'emon IX (Kikuno).
+5th lunar month of 1856: Rikan played at the Sakai no Shibai the roles of Sodehagi and Abe no Sadatô in the drama "Ôshû Adachi-ga-Hara" (the role of Abe no Munetô was played by Kataoka Ichizô I).
+He also plays the role of Satsuma Gengobê in Namiki Gohei I's drama "Godairiki Koi no Fûjime"; his stage partners were Kataoka Ichizô I (Sasano Sangobê), Nakamura Karoku I (Tomitaya Oichi) and Arashi San'emon IX (Kikuno).

-1st lunar month of 1858: Rikan's rank in the Kamigata hyôbanki, tachiyaku section, is hakudai-jô-jô-kichi (almost grand - superior - superior - excellent).
+1st lunar month of 1858: Rikan's rank in the Kamigata hyôbanki, tachiyaku section, was (shiro)ô-jô-jô-kichi (almost grand - superior - superior - excellent).

-1st lunar month of 1859: Rikan's rank in the Kamigata hyôbanki, tachiyaku section, is dai-jô-jô-kichi (grand - superior - superior - excellent).
+1st lunar month of 1859: Rikan's rank in the Kamigata hyôbanki, tachiyaku section, was ô-jô-jô-kichi (grand - superior - superior - excellent).

-1st lunar month of 1860: Rikan's rank in the Kamigata hyôbanki, tachiyaku section, is hakugoku-jô-jô-kichi (almost extreme - superior - superior - excellent).
+1st lunar month of 1860: Rikan's rank in the Kamigata hyôbanki, tachiyaku section, was (shiro)goku-jô-jô-kichi ((white) extreme - superior - superior - excellent).

-11th lunar month of 1860: Rikan plays in Kyôto at the Minamigawa no Shibai in the drama "Yaemusubi Jiraiya Monogatari".
+11th lunar month of 1860: Rikan played in Kyôto at the Minamigawa no Shibai in the drama "Yaemusubi Jiraiya Monogatari".

-5th lunar month of 1862: Rikan plays at the Kado no Shibai the role of Tamate Gozen in the drama "Sesshû Gappô-ga-Tsuji"; his stage partners are Kataoka Ichizô I (Gappô) and Nakamura Sennosuke (Shuntokumaru).
+5th lunar month of 1862: Rikan played at the Kado no Shibai the role of Tamate Gozen in the drama "Sesshû Gappô-ga-Tsuji"; his stage partners were Kataoka Ichizô I (Gappô) and Nakamura Sennosuke (Takayasu Shuntokumaru).

-1st lunar month of 1863: Rikan appears on stage for the last time, at the Kado no Shibai, playing 3 roles in the drama "Keisei Sôshinji".
+1st lunar month of 1863: Rikan appeared on stage for the last time, at the Kado no Shibai, playing 3 roles in the drama "Keisei Sôshinji".

 Comments: